-We offer two core development pathways designed to help young athletes (ages 8–17) build speed, agility, strength, and resilience.
-Each program complements the other, giving athletes the tools to perform at their best on the field, court, or track.
+We offer two core development pathways designed to help young athletes (ages 10–17) build speed, agility, strength, and resilience.
+Each program complements the other, giving kids the tools to unlock their sporting potential, develop new skills, improve their athletic performance and overall health and fitness.

-Goal: Make athletes faster and more agile where it matters most—those first 3–5 steps and game-speed changes of direction.
-Research and practice show most team-sport sprints reach ~80% of max speed within the first few steps, so we emphasise early acceleration, posture, and footwork before layering on volume.
+Goal: Make athletes faster and more agile where it matters most—those first 3–5 steps of acceleration and game-speed changes of direction.
+Research and practice show most team-sport sprints reach ~80% of max speed within the first few steps, so we emphasise early acceleration, posture, change of direction ability and sprinting technique before layering on volume and progressing onto more complex agility development.

 How we train: